 - regular eye exams

-People should watch for any skin changes and use sunblock for protection.
+People should watch their skin carefully for any changes and use sunscreen for protection.

-In 2015, the United Nations called for “urgency” in taking measure to prevent attacks on people with albinism.
+In 2015, the United Nations called for “urgency” in taking measures to prevent attacks on people with albinism.

 People with albinism have changes in the genes that produce melanin.
 As melanin is responsible for giving color to the skin, hair, and eyes, people with albinism lack pigmentation.